YOU Are The Driver Of Your Vocal Transformation

-There is no formulaic approach to your vocal journey, you need the tools that will best serve you, and a coach that will keep you on track.
+There is no formulaic approach to becoming a great communicator.
+You need the tools that will best serve you and a coach that will keep you on track.
 That said, there are categories of people who seem to most responsive to my approach.
 Here are a few characteristics that could describe you as an ideal client of GROW Voice.

 You may be:

 Leading either from within a larger company or as a solopreneur requires that you have exceptional and reliable communication tools.
 You need to develop a voice that can adapt from the phone, to the meeting, to the conference room, and onto the stage for a keynote.
 You need a voice that can authentically convey who you are and what you are trying to do.
 A voice which embodies authority.
 You also need it to be healthy, reliable, and resilient.
 I work with leaders to make sure that their content has a chance to shine by helping them build speaking voices that sing.

 Talented but Stuck

 You are uniformly acknowledged as competent, effective.
 You have all of this “potential” but you are not feeling heard at work.
 Your voice doesn’t carry the weight you wish it to.
 Whether it is simply a matter of working on your projection and presence or acquisition of better articulation (accent), presentation, and physical alignment, I can help you identify your strengths and weaknesses while you build a voice that commands attention.

 Whether you are new to public speaking or have been presenting for years, you are suddenly aware that you are losing the room.
 The impact of your words has been dulled and it seems that people are just not listening.
 Vocal adaptation and voice/body alignment are often neglected tools that can revitalize the stalest of presentations and reconnect you so that you can reconnect with the room.
 I can help you shake out of the rut and back to resonance.